dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/python/types.md

 title: Types API
 ---

-The `DuckDBPyType` class represents a type instance of our [data types](../../sql/data_types/overview).
+The `dataminerPyType` class represents a type instance of our [data types](../../sql/data_types/overview).

 ## Converting from Other Types

-To make the API as easy to use as possible, we have added implicit conversions from existing type objects to a DuckDBPyType instance.
+To make the API as easy to use as possible, we have added implicit conversions from existing type objects to a dataminerPyType instance.
-This means that wherever a DuckDBPyType object is expected, it is also possible to provide any of the options listed below.
+This means that wherever a dataminerPyType object is expected, it is also possible to provide any of the options listed below.

 ### Python Builtins